4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 It’s easy to jump to conclusions about what someone believes and why.

 Did we rely on body language or tone of voice to convey our meaning?
-These are easily overlooked or misunderstood.
+Both can be overlooked or misunderstood.

 Hold convictions lightly